 EMS Patient Safety Organization

-- Trip review documentation (for example: communication/feedback to your staff about their performance; focused reviews of traumas or codes)
+- Call review documentation (for example: communication/feedback to your staff about their performance; focused reviews of high risk or other specific concerns)

 - Documentation and conversations related to investigations of incident reports